Pros and Cons of Riding the Bangkok Skytrain

 Mass Transit Prior to 2000

 Before 2000 it was very frustrating and took a long time to get around central Bangkok.
 The primary modes of transportation were private cars, taxis, motorcycles, buses, "tuk-tuks," and "songthaews."
 "Tuk-tuks" and "songthaews" are peculiar to Southeast Asia.
-A "tuk-tuk" is a motorized rickshaw which can usually hold 2-4 passengers while a "songthaew" is a converted pick-up truck or larger truck which has a canopy and two rows of seating installed along the sides of the truck.
-It is used as a share taxi and is popularly known by expats as a "baht bus."
+A "tuk-tuk" is a motorized rickshaw that can usually hold 2-4 passengers while a "songthaew" is a converted pick-up truck or larger truck which has a canopy and two rows of seating installed along the sides of the truck.
+It is used as a shared taxi and is popularly known by expats as a "baht bus."
 Traffic jams were very common on Sukhumvit Road in the downtown area of Bangkok when I first visited here in 1996.
 During the early evening rush hour, it would often take one or two hours to travel one kilometer.

 Mass Transit Since 2000

 1. Elevated Light Rail aka Skytrain aka Bangkok Transit System (BTS)